yearn/yearn-vesting-escrow/spec.md

         - `amount: uint256 = max_value(uint256)` optionally claim a fixed amount
     - constraints
         - recipient can claim to any beneficiary
-            - TODO: should we disallow claiming to [empty(address), self, token]
         - if beneficiary is the recipient and `open_claim` is True, allow anyone to claim
         - the `amount` is limited by the maximum amount claimable
     - actions